babababest/NEIS0736.github.io/2019/index.md

 *  **Scribe of the day**

 [**Day 3**] - (Sat) **Jun 22,** 2019
-*  Security controls in your everyday life
+*  Authentication mechanism in your everyday life
 *  **Scribe of the day**

 [**Day 4**] - (Sat) **Jun 29,** 2019